 Autumn leaves provide a colourful feast for the eyes.
 But what should you do once they fall to the ground?
 Nothing at all!
 Leave them be and let them turn into rich compost.

 The key to fall composting is the balance of carbon (brown materials) and nitrogen (green materials) to provide aeration for the process and help eliminate foul odors.
-It recommend keeping these tips in mind for a steady supply of compost all year (while getting ready to spring).
+It is recommended to keep these tips in mind for a steady supply of compost year-round (and be ready when spring comes).

 Leave the leaves!